Post-perovskite: Importance in Earth's mantle

 For these reasons the finding of the MgSiO_{3}-post-perovskite phase transition is considered by many geophysicists to be the most important discovery in deep Earth science in several decades, and was only made possible by the concerted efforts of mineral physics scientists around the world as they sought to increase the range and quality of LHDAC experiments and as ab initio calculations attained predictive power.

 Physical properties

 The sheet structure of post-perovskite makes the compressibility of the b axis higher than that of the a or c axis.
 This anisotropy may yield the morphology of a platy crystal habit parallel to the (010) plane; the seismic anisotropy observed in the D" region might qualitatively (but not quantitatively) be explained by this characteristic.
 Theory predicted the (110) slip associated with particularly favorable stacking faults and confirmed by later experiments.
 Some theorists predicted other slip systems, which await experimental confirmation.

 In 2005 and 2006 Ono and Oganov published two papers predicting that post-perovskite should have high electrical conductivity, perhaps two orders of magnitude higher than perovskite's conductivity.
 In 2008 Hirose's group published an experimental report confirming this prediction.
-A highly conductive post-perovskite layer provides an explanation for the observed decadal variations of the length of day.